 Every forklift operator within an organization is required to comply with this OSHA regulation.
 From adjusting the parking brake to forklift speed, every facet of forklift operation must be covered.

-While online courses are available, they cannot certify a forklift operator as a forklift driver.
-OSHA accreditation demands:
+While online courses are available, they cannot certify a forklift operator.
+OSHA requires proper training that includes:

-- Any combination of formal training, including lectures, panel discussions, online classes, video presentations, and written materials.
+- A combination of formal instruction, such as lectures, discussions, online modules, videos, and written materials.

-- A detailed analysis of the forklift operator's performance at work.
+- A detailed evaluation of the operator’s performance in the workplace.

-OSHA offers 10- and 30-hour forklift training program.
-The 30-hour training is targeted towards management, safety personnel, supervisors, and other people who are in charge of workplace safety, whereas the 10-hour training is focused on training the operator.
-Anyone who uses a forklift is required to complete one of these training program.
+OSHA offers 10- and 30-hour forklift training programs.
+The 30-hour training is targeted toward management, safety personnel, supervisors, and other people who are in charge of workplace safety, whereas the 10-hour training is focused on training the operators.
+Anyone who uses a forklift is required to complete one of these training programs.

 Top Forklift Choices on Construction Sites